barbagroup/proposals/Azure2016.md

 We would also like to run PetIBM on the new Azure GPU nodes, and compare the time-to-solution and cost of both architectures for our application.
 The results of this study will allow us to estimate the resources that would be needed to complete a full study of the three-dimensional lift-enhancement mechanism in anatomically correct sections of a flying snake's body.

+This Azure research effort is in collaboration with Dr. Kenji Takeda, Solutions Architect and Technical Manager for Microsoft Research.

 #### Resource requirements estimate

 *Problem size:*